-- Child Rotation (2 days per week) In the Child Rotation, Interns have the opportunity to work with the parents and families of children with various developmental disabilities.
-Interns will work with children across the age span (0 – 18) in primarily the Autism Program (ASD focus) or in the Children and Youth Program (ID/DD focus).
+- Child Rotation (2 days per week) In the Child Rotation, Residents have the opportunity to work with the parents and families of children with various developmental disabilities.
+Residents will work with children across the age span (0 – 18) in primarily the Autism Program (ASD focus) or in the Children and Youth Program (ID/DD focus).
 Individual play therapy, family therapy, group work, counselling with parents, assessments and consultation to the home, school and community agencies are all possible.
 Supervisors have a primarily psychodynamic/attachment-based orientation to treatment.

-- Adult Rotation (2 days per week) In Adult Services, Interns will work with adults 18 years of age and over with a variety of developmental disabilities, in the areas of assessment and counseling.
+- Adult Rotation (2 days per week) In Adult Services, Residents will work with adults 18 years of age and over with a variety of developmental disabilities, in the areas of assessment and counseling.
 Assessment opportunities include cognitive and memory testing, risk and dementia assessments, and diagnostic assessments of mental health.
 Group and family counseling experience is also available.
 An opportunity to work within a clinical videoconferencing program which provides services to remote northern Ontario communities is also possible.
 Supervisors have a primarily cognitive/behavioural orientation to treatment.

 Supervision and Mentorship

-Along with the four hours of required supervision from supervising psychologists, (registered with the College of Psychologists of Ontario), Interns are provided with the opportunity for peer supervision in various forms in each rotation, learning from each other and other staff.
+Along with the four hours of required supervision from supervising psychologists, (registered with the College of Psychologists of Ontario), Residents are provided with the opportunity for peer supervision in various forms in each rotation, learning from each other and other staff.

-The allocation of the Intern’s time is based on the Guidelines provided by the CPA Accreditation Standards and is reflected in the chart below.
-No more than two-thirds of Interns’ time is spent in clinical practice.
+The allocation of the Resident’s time is based on the Guidelines provided by the CPA Accreditation Standards and is reflected in the chart below.
+No more than two-thirds of Residents’ time is spent in clinical practice.
 The time is further based on a work week of 36.25 hours per week and allows for holidays, vacation, and illness.
 The placement is full time, 5 days per week with time allotted to the various activities at the different rotations.

 As previously cited, there are 5 paid days allocated for Education (workshops, conferences, graduate work/dissertation thesis defense) for a total of 36.25 hours.